conventional-changelog/commitlint/packages/conventional-changelog-lint/readme.md

   }
 }
 ```

 Rules applicable to the linted commit messages.
-By default all rules are disabled via a level of 0.
+By default all rules are turned off via a level of 0.
 They can be enabled by shareable configuration,
 such as the
 [angular config](https://github.com/marionebl/conventional-changelog-lint-config-angular),